vacu9708/Study-records/Web development/Authentication/readme.md

 #### Cons:
 - **Less control**: The token that was already issued cannot be controlled.
 - **Larger traffic**

-## Token stealing attacks
-- Cross-site scripting (XSS): An attacker injects malicious code into a website or application, which is then executed in a user's browser.
-This code can be used to steal the user's access token or refresh token from the client-side storage location.

-- Cross-site request forgery (CSRF): An attacker tricks a user into submitting a malicious request to an application that includes the user's access token or refresh token.
-If the application does not have appropriate CSRF protections in place, it may inadvertently authorize the request and expose the user's token to the attacker.

-- Man-in-the-middle (MITM) attack: An attacker intercepts communications between the client application and the server, allowing them to steal the user's access token or refresh token as it is transmitted between the two.
-This can be mitigated by using HTTPS encryption to protect the communication channel.

-- Server-side vulnerabilities: If an attacker gains access to the server or the database where access tokens or refresh tokens are stored, they may be able to steal them directly.

 # OAuth 2.0
 OAuth2 (Open Authorization 2.0) is a standardized framework that allows other servers to access user resources without sharing the user's credentials.<br>